z3c0/vistos_legacy/README.md

 The `CongressMember` class exists for querying data from the perspective of members. `CongressMember` is a much faster option for when you know the specific member(s) you would like to download data for.

-`CongressMember` takes a Bioguide ID as an argument, and attempts to retrieve the specified data for the member associated with the given ID.
+`CongressMember` takes a Bioguide ID as an argument, and attempts to retrieve data for the member associated with the given ID.

 #### `.load()` <a name="member_load"></a>

-Manually load datasets specified when instantiating `CongressMember`
+The `load` method manually load the datasets specified when instantiating `CongressMember`

 ``` python
 member = v.CongressMember('P000587', load_immediately=False)